 Function definitions in Rust start with fn and have a set of parentheses after the function name.
 The curly braces tell the compiler where the function body begins and ends.

-We can call any function we’ve defined by entering its name followed by a pair of parentheses.
-Since another_function is defined in the program, it can be called from inside the main function.
-Note that we defined another_function after the main function in our source code; we could have defined it before as well.
-Rust doesn’t care where you define your functions, only that they are defined somewhere.
+You can call any function you’ve defined by entering its name followed by a set of parentheses.
+Because another_function is defined in the program, it can be called from inside the main function.
+Note that we defined another_function after the main function in the source code; we could have defined it before as well.
+Rust doesn’t care where you define your functions, only that they’re defined somewhere.

-Let’s start a new binary project named functions so that we can explore further.
+Let’s start a new binary project named functions to explore functions further.
 Place the another_function example in src/main.rs and run it.
 You should see the following output:

 $ cargo run